phprtc/phprtc/README.md

-Hello world, it's time to create standard, plexible & extensible WebRTC application in PHP.
+Hello world, it's time to create standard, flexible & extensible WebRTC application in PHP.

 This project will use pure @php & @swoole code in the backend.